7Block Labs

 Notes:

-• negG1 is the G1 generator with y negated modulo p.
-Precompute it off-chain once using any mature BLS12-381 library and hard-code it; it never changes.
-Ethereum’s fixed generators are standardized; you can derive −G1 from the published G1 generator coordinates. (eth2book.info)
+• negG1 is the G1 generator where the y-coordinate is negated modulo p.
+You only need to compute this once off-chain using a solid BLS12-381 library and then hard-code it; it stays constant.
+Ethereum's fixed generators are standardized, so you can derive −G1 from the published coordinates of the G1 generator.
+Check it out here: (eth2book.info).

-• If you prefer to negate the signature instead, pass (pk, H) and (G1, −σ).
-Negation in G2 flips the y coordinate modulo p for both Fp components; do this off-chain to avoid heavy big-int code in Solidity.
+• If you'd rather negate the signature instead, just pass (pk, H) along with (G1, −σ).
+Keep in mind that negating in G2 flips the y-coordinate modulo p for both Fp components--do this part off-chain to steer clear of the heavy big-int code that Solidity requires.

 Getting H = hash_to_G2(m) right

-• For open systems, require the submitter to provide H as a point and a “hash-to-curve proof” (SNARK) if you can’t trust their hashing path.
-You then only verify the proof + pairing, keeping gas bounded and trust minimized.
+• For open systems, ask the submitter to provide H as a point along with a “hash-to-curve proof” (SNARK) if you can't fully trust their hashing process.
+This way, you only need to verify the proof and the pairing, which helps keep gas costs down and minimizes trust.

 Fast-aggregate verify with on-chain aggregation

-When many signers sign the same message m:
+When multiple signers get together to sign the same message ( m ):

 Sketch: